Pointe du Hoc

 For the Allies, it is necessary to seize this battery to clear the beaches (Omaha and Utah) of the threat that these guns makes weigh on them.
 Such is the mission entrusted to an American unit, the Provisional Ranger Group.
 The Pointe du Hoc is subject, in the days and months before the landing, of massive bombing.
 The position, at the top of the cliff, remains difficult to conquer.

-The proposed strategy for taking the Pointe du Hoc battery
+The proposed tactics for storming the Pointe du Hoc strongpoint

 If at 7 o’clock Rudder did not launch a flare signaling the capture of Pointe du Hoc, the 500 reinforcements will be sent directly to Omaha Beach, Charlie Sector.